-The double-doors in the center lead you to the Black Knight.
-It should be noted that the game never explicitly states that you need the shield and fireballs to complete the game, but it is physically impossible to navigate the rope/platform maze in the first room before you hear a loud barking/whooping noise.
+The double-doors in the center lead Duncan to the Black Knight.
+It should be noted that the game never explicitly states that he needs the shield and fireballs to complete the game, but it is physically impossible to navigate the rope/platform maze in the first room before hearing a loud barking/whooping noise.

-That noise is the gargoyle, who is immune to regular rocks and will fly over to you (wherever you are), pick you up, and toss you into the pit to the dungeon.
-The only way to kill him is to have the fireball upgrade, and that's the only way you're finishing that level.
+That noise is the gargoyle, who is immune to regular rocks and will fly over to Duncan (wherever he is), pick him up, and toss him into the pit to the dungeon.
+The only way to kill him is to have the fireball upgrade, and that's the only way to finish that level.

-Once navigated past that you'll end up against the Black Knight himself, who sits in his throne in the middle of the room.
-There are four switches in each corner of the area that must be pulled in order to defeat him, and as you run and climb he'll toss beer mugs at you.
-These can be avoided, but it's much easier to just tap the shield button as they fly through you.
-It's a bit anticlimatic, but once all the switches are pulled, you complete the game and your high score is recorded on the main menu.
+Once navigated past that, Duncan ends up against the Black Knight himself, who sits in his throne in the middle of the room.
+There are four switches in each corner of the area that must be pulled in order to defeat him, and as Duncan runs and climb the Knight will toss beer mugs at him.
+These can be avoided, but it's much easier to just tap the shield button as they fly past.
+Once all the switches are pulled, the player completes the game and their high score is recorded on the main menu.

 There are not many enemies in Dark Castle, but the ones that are present are quite distinct from one another.

-Altering the difficulty on the main menu changes the level completion bonuses you earn as well as the placement and number of enemies - it also affects how long certain enemies stay stunned when hit by your rocks.
+Altering the difficulty on the main menu changes the level completion bonuses the player earns as well as the placement and number of enemies - it also affects how long certain enemies stay stunned when hit by rocks.
 Needless to say, there will be many more (and less forgiving) enemies on advanced difficulty as opposed to beginner.

 Bats are probably the most common enemy in the game other than rats.
-When you enter a level they will be curled up at a particular point, sleeping, and will not awake for about five seconds.
-You can use that time to hit them from afar and smile to yourself as their lifeless corpse plummets to the ground with a splat, or you can wait for them to wake up and take advantage of a closer target as they fly towards you.
-They have no real pattern other than a general desire to fly straight towards you and kill you, which is a reasonable urge given Duncan's proficiency with rocks.
+When entering a level they will be curled up at a particular point, sleeping, and will not awake for about five seconds.
+They can be defeated quickly before they wake up, or can be taken out as they fly towards Duncan to make it easier to aim at them.
+They have no real pattern other than a general desire to fly straight towards Duncan and kill him, which is a reasonable urge given Duncan's proficiency with rocks.

-Rats are very uninteresting - they cannot kill you instantly, however, so you can touch one ever so briefly while running fast.
-Just don't linger, or they'll turn you stone cold dead.
+Rats are very uninteresting - they cannot kill Duncan instantly, however, so he can touch one ever so briefly while running fast.
+Just don't linger, or they'll turn Duncan stone cold dead.
 They have no pattern and simply wander back and forth on whatever ledge or floor they're on.
-Killing one starts a hidden timer, and after a while a new rat pops out of the appropriate rat hole and charges forth, so time the kills and your dashes well.
+Killing one starts a hidden timer, and after a while a new rat pops out of the appropriate rat hole and charges forth, so time the kills and dashes well.

 The guards wander back and forth in much the same way as the rats - they're just bigger, invincible, and carry crossbows.
-The guards will only fire when facing you and while you're on the same level as them, although their crossbow bolts are subject to gravity and will lose a bit of altitude if you're all the way on the other side of the screen.
-Hitting them with a rock will make a thunderous tin can noise and knock them unconscious for about ten seconds, giving you time to sneak past.
-If you have fireballs, of course, you can kill them outright.
+The guards will only fire when facing Duncan and while they're on the same level as them, although their crossbow bolts are subject to gravity and will lose a bit of altitude if they're all the way on the other side of the screen.
+Hitting them with a rock will make a thunderous tin can noise and knock them unconscious for about ten seconds, giving time to sneak past.
+Fireballs will kill them outright.
 Guards are only found in the dungeon.

 Mutants can throw rocks - not well, but they can throw rocks.
-They have a single, grotesque eyeball in the center of their bodies, massive hands, and yammer and gurgle unintelligibly while waving their arms and smacking their bottoms at you.
-Occasionally they stop this display in order to hurl a rock in your general direction.
+They have a single, grotesque eyeball in the center of their bodies, massive hands, and yammer and gurgle unintelligibly while waving their arms and smacking their bottoms.
+Occasionally they stop this display in order to hurl a rock in Duncan's general direction.
 Mutants can also descend ropes, and (like rats) will respawn shortly after being killed, up to whatever number of mutants are supposed to be in a particular group.

 The burning eye is a gigantic floating eyeball that is, well, on fire.
-It slowly glides in your direction and only stops when you hit it with a rock.
-Your reprieve is only temporary, however, and you'll have to stop your platforming occasionally in order to stun the eye before it gets too close to you.
-Of course, if you're lucky enough to have them, fireballs will drop the eye for good.
+It slowly glides in Duncan's direction and only stops when hit with a rock.
+This reprieve is only temporary, however, and the player will need to keep stunning the eye before it gets too close.
+Of course, fireballs will drop the eye for good.

-If you load Dark Castle when your system clock is set to Halloween (October 31st), a number of the enemies will be altered to fit the Halloween theme, such as pumpkin heads and candy.
-Similarly, when you set the system clock to Christmas (December 25), there is a Christmas tree in the foyer.
+When loading Dark Castle when the system clock is set to Halloween (October 31st), a number of the enemies will be altered to fit the Halloween theme, such as pumpkin heads and candy.
+Similarly, when the system clock is on Christmas (December 25), there is a Christmas tree in the foyer.
 The game also responds to setting the system clock to any Friday the 13th.

-The game also replaces the tilde (~) key with a castle icon, which you can use when entering high scores.
+The game also replaces the tilde (~) key with a castle icon, which can be used when entering high scores.